The Zig-Zag Theory Explained

 A punter that finds such scenarios during the NBA playoffs can take advantage of this to get in on some actions.

-A typical example of the zig-zag theory happened during the 2022 NBA finals, with the Golden States Warriors playing against the Boston Celtics.
+A typical example of the zig-zag theory happened during the 2022 NBA finals, with the Golden State Warriors playing against the Boston Celtics.
 The Celtics took the first victory in Game 1 of the series beating the Warriors.
 Based on this loss and the zig-zag theory, the Warriors have a 70% chance to win Game 2, which they managed to do.
 In Game 3, the Celtics recovered from its first loss and achieved another victory, resulting in a 2-1 lead.
 The Warriors then made another comeback in Game 4 to tie the series again and then went on to win the next two games.

 Another example of where the zig-zag theory applies in the NBA was during the 2021 NBA finals, where the Phoenix Suns played against the Milwaukee Bucks.
 The Suns clinched the first victory in Game 1 of the series and then went on to win Game 2.
 According to the Zig-zag theory, the Bucks are most likely to win Game 3 to avoid being swept away, which they managed to do.
 A punter that uses this theory would have won the bet.
 After their win in Game 3, the Bucks won the remaining games in the series, finishing with a 4-2 record, a remarkable comeback.